- About Us

 Carolyn is a Fellow of the Chartered Institute of Legal Executives and specialises in residential conveyancing since 2016.
 She deals with a wide range of conveyancing matters including: New Build purchases; Equity loans; Transfers of Equity; Declarations of Trust as well as freehold and leasehold sales and purchases.
 Her career in law spans over 10 years and she has experience in a wide range of areas, including family law and litigation.
 Prior to that she held managerial roles in Administration.
 Her wide-ranging experience allows her to take a more holistic view to property transactions and advise clients accordingly.

 Carolyn has a busy home life with her husband and four teenage children which she has combined with her studies and work.
 Her experiences have enabled Carolyn to empathise with clients in stressful situations and assist them in a calm, measured way.

 Josh is a Trainee Solicitor in our Plymouth Office.
-Josh studied Law at Plymouth University, graduating with first class honours in 2017 and he is currently studying on the Legal Practice Course alongside working at Beers.
-Josh’s experience includes assisting in commercial and residential property matters, as well as company/commercial matters.
+Josh studied Law at Plymouth University, graduating with first class honours, and is currently studying on the Legal Practice Course alongside working at Beers.
+Josh started his period of recognised training in March 2018.

 Outside of the office Josh lectures in Building and Property law at Plymouth University and spends much of his time studying, however he enjoys keeping fit and spending time with his family.